 Bear in mind that Gutenberg runs validation for its blocks, so anything which you insert as raw HTML which WordPress doesn’t consider a valid part of that block will be stripped.

-That just about wraps up our quick introduction to the Gutenberg editor in WordPress, thank you for watching and I’ll see you in the next one!
+That just about wraps up our quick introductory tutorial for the Gutenberg editor in WordPress.
+Thank you for watching, read on for more Gutenberg tutorials and resources, and I’ll see you in the next one!